Ahrefs Domain Rating (DR) vs Moz Domain Authority (DA): Whats the Difference?

 Join 45,417+ bloggers, creators, marketers, writers, & business owners in using RightBlogger’s powerful autoblogging tools.
 You’ll unlock 80+ blogging, SEO, and marketing AI tools to create content faster & more effectively today.
 Plus, you’ll access our library of courses, a private community, Tool Studio’s AI lead magnet builder, and more.

-Ahrefs Domain Rating (DR) mainly measures the strength of your backlink profile.
-It looks at how many sites link to you, how strong those sites are, and how link authority flows across the web.
+No. Ahrefs Domain Rating (DR) mainly measures the strength of your backlink profile, based on linking domains and how strong those sites are.

-Why did my Ahrefs DR change, but my Moz DA stayed the same?
+Why did my DR change fast, but my DA stayed the same?

-How can I improve my DR and DA using RightBlogger?
+How can RightBlogger help me improve DR and DA without obsessing over scores?

 Article by Ryan Robinson